openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 ### Integrating with Console

-After discussions with console team we would like to avoid changing UX and add notion of data sources.
+After discussions with Console team we would like to avoid changing UX and add notion of data sources.
 Since OCS wants to integrate with OCP Console, we need to make sure Monitoring Stack addons can (opt-in) expose data to Platform Monitoring's Thanos Querier that is connected to Console.

-For this we added feature request for CMO recorded in [MON-1954](https://issues.redhat.com/browse/MON-1954).
-When implemented we will be able to deploy following architecture:
+For this we added a feature request for CMO recorded in [MON-1954](https://issues.redhat.com/browse/MON-1954).
+When implemented we will be able to deploy the following architecture:

 ![s](assets/monitoring-stack-exposing-addons-console.png)